edo-o/edo-o/README.md

 I like programing and game development.

-Currently working on a silly dating sim game made in Ren'Py and a simple recreation of the snake game in Python
+Currently working on a Top down bullet hell shooter on Unity.

 <h3>Things i would like to learn:</h3>